 Matsloot

 The Matsloot pumping station was important for water management in North Drenthe.
-What makes this pumping station special is its exterior, with red (lower part) and yellow (upper part) bricks under a protruding hipped roof covered with improved red Dutch roof tiles.
-The pumping station still has its original installation with two electrically driven screw pumps from the Landustrie brand.
+What makes this pumping station special pumping station its exterior, with red (lower) and yellow (upper) bricks under a protruding hipped roof covered with improved red Dutch roof tiles.
+The pumping station still pumping station its original installation with two electrically driven screw pumps from Landustrie.

 Peizermade

 The Peizermade diesel pumping station (Hamersweg near no. 3) was built in 1935 in a simple Amsterdam School style.
-The pumping station kept the water in the Peizer- and Eeldermaden polders (approximately 1,800 hectares) at the desired level.
-The pumping station was still in daily use until mid-2015, making it one of the very few professional diesel pumping stations in our country.
-In 2015, the new Transferium pumping station took over the function of the old pumping station.
+The pumping station the water in the Peizer- and Eeldermaden polders (approximately 1,800 hectares) at the desired level.
+The pumping station still in daily use until mid-2015, making it one of the very few professional diesel pumping stations in our country.
+In 2015, the new Transferium Pumping Station pumping station the function of the old pumping station .

 Department stores